-Park one car in the parking lot of stop 1 (or stop 2 if you prefer) and park the other car at the end, which is stop 4.
-And then one of you drive the other back to where their car is at the start.
+Park one car in the parking lot of stop 1 (or stop 2 if you prefer) and park the other car at the end, which is stop number 4.
+And then one of you drives the other back to where their car is at the start.

 There are two really big advantages to tubing the river on your own

 1 -You save a ton of money.
 Sure, you will need to buy your own tubes.
 But we found some really great river tubes for only $24 each.
 Which is basically the same as one-time floating with the company.
 But in the end, we had our own tubes to use again and again.
 Not only for tubing the Salt River but for trips to the lake too.

 Plus, the tubes we bought are a hundred times better than the tire-like tubes they rent you.
 These have cup holders and come with a rope that is already attached to the tubes, which makes sticking together a lot easier.